 Not only will this often lead to nutrient deficiencies over time, but a deprivation mindset toward eating can ultimately exacerbate food cravings and cause binges, suggests Current Nutrition Reports.

 To help your clients avoid the dangerous cycle of restriction and overeating, communicate the importance of fueling their bodies at consistent daily intervals.
+You can have them read more about functional nutrition to get a better understanding.

 Place Emphasis on Hydration and Nutrition